alvarohb95/alvarohb95/README.md

 4. **Remote Sensing**
    Includes a project utilizing satellite imagery to classify landscapes.
 This folder features:
    - Remote sensing data preparation and augmentation
-   - Convolutional Neural Networks (CNNs) for image classification
+   - ML models for pixel classification
-   - Gradio app for quick model inference

 5. **Shiny Dashboard**
    Demonstrates a Python-based Shiny dashboard for data exploration and visualization.
 This folder covers: